 Oral Mucosal Immunotherapy (OMIT) involves the use of a specially formulated toothpaste with therapeutic agents, to administer allergenic proteins to a patients daily dental hygiene routine.
 Allergy immunotherapy is dependent on exposing a patient’s immune system to the specific allergy trigger on a regular basis, the toothpaste is incorporated with the patient’s allergies, which are added to the base during the mixing process.
-Those looking to give their immune system a boost, perhaps due to the loss of the proper microbe ratio in their body, may want to look into this Bio Complete 3 review to learn of health products (prebiotics, probiotics, and postbiotics) that can help to put the wellness of the whole body back into balance, including immune health.

 The below patent is for the specially formulated toothpaste to deliver allergenic proteins, invented by Erick Berglund and Michael Nelson with Allovate LLC.
 Michael Nelson is also the Co-Founder and CEO of Intrommune Therapeutics, a clinical stage biotechnology company based in New York that is developing a patient-friendly treatments for those suffering from food allergies.